 The US government has dedicated funds to the study of Parkinson’s disease to try to help patients lead a satisfying life.
 The National Institute of Neurological Disorders and Strokes has developed the Parkinson’s Disease Biomarker Program to help improve research on new diagnostic and progression biomarkers for the condition.

 In April 2021, US News reported the progress of Parkinson’s Disease.
 We are starting to see the light as technology is helping to the advancement of diagnostics and treatments.

-According to the Parkinson’s Foundation, More than 10 million people worldwide live with Parkinson’s disease.
-According to their projections, nearly 1.2 million will be living with the condition in the United States by 2030, which is more than those diagnosed with muscular dystrophy, multiple sclerosis, and Lou Gehrig’s disease (or Amyotrophic Lateral Sclerosis) combined.
+According to the Parkinson’s Foundation, More than 10 million people worldwide live with cases of Parkinson’s disease.
+According to their projections, nearly 1.2 million will be living with Parkinson’s in the United States by 2030, which is more than those diagnosed with muscular dystrophy, multiple sclerosis, and Lou Gehrig’s disease (or Amyotrophic Lateral Sclerosis) combined.

 The disease affects close to 60,000 Americans each year.

 The incidence of Parkinson’s disease increases with age, but an estimated four percent of people with PD are diagnosed before age 50.
 Men are 1.5 times more likely to have Parkinson’s disease than women.